Does Insurance Cover Braces in Canada? 2026 Costs, Coverage Limits, and Options

 Check to see if your plan covers additional health benefits before you commit, and make sure you understand your deductible and whether you’ll pay upfront for treatments.

-FAQ: does insurance cover braces
+FAQ: Does insurance cover braces

-Prices listed on this page are based on information available as of January 2026.
+Prices listed on this page are based on information available as of March 2026.
 The prices shown are for general reference only and may vary based on factors like your age, location, and product selection.